andrebrait/DATROMTool/README.md

 Basically, it boils down to:

-1. Other tools didn't support what I wanted to do, or didn't do it very well
+1. Functionality in other tools was either missing or not up to the task
-2. Despite the great effort the community puts into it, DAT files are not perfect
+2. Despite the great effort the community puts into it, DAT files are not perfect.
+They might have issues such as:
+  1. Lack information, such as language
+  2. Mismatching region information
-   1. Other tools weren't capable of identifying these issues
+3. Existing tools are incapable of detecting and correcting these issues
-   2. they lack
-3.
+4. Current XML-based DAT formats make adding information cumbersome

-I wanted to do things other tools didn't support very well, or at all, and most of the ones that already existed targeted only Windows running on x86 CPUs.
+5. Most existing tools target only Windows running on x86 CPUs
-On top of that, DAT files often contain conflicting data, making some operations on existing tools either painful to perform or impossible.

-Example taken from _No-Intro Nintendo - Game Boy Advance (Parent-Clone) (20220215-012049)_, which uses the [No-Intro Naming Convention](https://wiki.no-intro.org/index.php?title=Naming_Convention).:
+See an example of issues in a DAT file below, taken from _No-Intro Nintendo - Game Boy Advance (Parent-Clone) (20220215-012049)_, which uses the [No-Intro Naming Convention](https://wiki.no-intro.org/index.php?title=Naming_Convention).:

 ```xml
 <game name="2 Games in 1 - Finding Nemo + Finding Nemo - The Continuing Adventures (Europe) (Es,It+En,Es,It,Sv,Da)" cloneof="2 Games in 1 - Finding Nemo + Finding Nemo - The Continuing Adventures (Europe) (En+En,Es,It,Sv,Da)">